hakeempolistico/Rios/readme.md

 # Rio's Library Management System

-One Paragraph of project description goes here
+This system is the requirement of FFUF Manila for the job application

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites